Do you like whoopie pies?

 Top with another of the stars and you’re good to go!

 While these didn’t turn out exactly how I planned (mostly because I screwed up the icing) and they’re a smidge rough around the edges, I think they’re totally cute.
 And they taste just like a little slice of red velvet cake.
 Only they’re more festive.

 And this cake?
 Really moist.
 Yum.

-Make sure you don’t stack these on top of one another at any point in the process (unless you’re taking pictures for your blog) because the pies will stick together and not be pretty.
+Make sure you don’t stack these on top of one another without wax paper between at any point in the process (unless you’re taking pictures for your blog) because the pies will stick together and not be pretty.